MichalVarsanyi/VoxLink/README.md

 ## **Lattice FPGA (iCE40) - (Chosen Platform)**
 - **Cost**: 2.22$ to 3$
 - **Speed**: 185 MHz
-- **Flash Memory**: Needed
+- **Flash Memory**: Not needed

 After careful consideration the **Lattice FPGA** was chosen as the final platform for the sensor board over traditional MCUs.
 To achive the target speed in the ballpark of 50 MHz, the microcontrollers would have to be programmed in assebler.
 In this regard, **Verilog**, in which the FPGA chips will be programmed, is much **easier to read**, understand, and modify.
+A nice feature is the **integrated NVCM** (Non-Volatile Configuration Memory) inside of the FPGA, thus no external SPI Flash NVCM is needed!

+Part number: **ICE40UL1K-CM36AI**

 ##  Rasperry Pi Pico (RP2350)
 - **Cost**: 0.90$